Notes on American English

 To 'show heart' is to do what is necessary in a prison situation to prevent your becoming a victim; it can be seen as part of the initiation of a new member of the community of incarcerated, part of how someone is 'sized up'.
 To show heart may take the form of a beat-down that you put on someone for demonstration effect, often someone who is about your size or could be smaller or older.
 This is not a good thing to do, obviously, but in the long run it can save a lot of people a lot of avoidable grief by establishing boundaries.
 It's a tough world in there.
 Due to weaknesses and laziness in the justice and penal systems and some of those who work within it, thousands of innocent people are behind bars in the US, which imprisons the highest percentage of its people in the world, a little bit of Americana of which I am not particularly proud.

-'Throw down' refers to a fight; you might show heat by throwing down with a fellow inmate.
+'Throw down' refers to a fight; you might show heart by throwing down with a fellow inmate.

-I have childhood memories of Pig's Knuckles as a food choice (I don't think I took that particular option; even a child's appetite and curiosity have their limits), but that's not in any way related to a 'knuckle sandwich' , which means a punch in the mouth, and is obviously (like the Pig's Knuckles, I would aver) NOT a nutritious treat!
+I have childhood memories of Pig's Knuckles as a food choice (I don't think I took that particular option; even a child's appetite and curiosity have their limits), but that's not in any way related to a 'knuckle sandwich', which means a punch in the mouth, and is obviously (like the Pig's Knuckles, I would aver) NOT a nutritious treat!
+Pig's Knuckles are just one of countless examples of 'downscale dining', reflecting the fact that poor people don't have much choice about cuts of meat and make do with what they can get.
+Note the old phrase 'eating high on the hog' to denote how the wealthier people can have cuts of pork that are more preferred, dating from Norman times in England.

-Knocking boots is a euphemism for sex; don't knock it (downplay its importance) if you haven't tried it!
+Knocking boots is a euphemism for sex; don't knock it if you haven't tried it!

 A Yuppie is a 'Young Urban Professional', while an African-American version of that is called 'Buppie'.
 Note also a much earlier construction, 'Yippie', from the Youth International Party co-founded by Abby Hoffman and Jerry Rubin.
 The label tried to capitalize on the culture's recognition of 'Hippie' as a phenomenon.
 Hippie, in turn, should be compared to Beatnik, and the Kerouac generation of the 1950s, which produced some of the ferment which transformed the US political and cultural landscape during the momentous decades to follow.